libgdx/libgdx.github.io/wiki/extensions/gdx-freetype.md

 * **BitmapFonts rely on an image, so you have to scale them if you want a different size, which may look ugly.**

 You could just save a BitmapFont of the biggest size needed in your game then and you never have to scale up, just down, right?
+Well, that's true, but downscaling by large amounts can either look aliased or slightly blurry, depending if mipmapping is used.
+[Distance field fonts](https://libgdx.com/wiki/graphics/2d/fonts/distance-field-fonts) aim to solve this, but that's not what this page is about!

-Well, that's true, but such a BitmapFont can easily take up two times as much space on your hard drive as the corresponding TrueType Font (.ttf).
+A BitmapFont can also take up more storage space than the corresponding TrueType Font (.ttf), though whether these fonts would require more space than gdx-freetype itself depends on your game and target platform.
-Now imagine you have to ship all your big BitmapFonts with your game and your game uses ten different fonts... on an Android device.
-Bye bye, free storage!

 The solution to your problem is the `gdx-freetype` extension:
   * ship only lightweight .ttf files with your game